 Marketing Operations, often referred to as Marketing Ops or MOps, is a function that oversees and administers the business processes, activities and technology that empower a Marketing team to perform both efficiency and effectively in deploying its strategies and reaching its own objectives.

 Marketing Ops manages its part of the RevTech stack to, among other things, ensure clean and accurate reporting.
-As a function, it also tends to work with an eye toward scalability, so MOps lean into process automations to scale sustainability while maintaining the prospect and customer experiences.
+As a function, it also tends to work with an eye toward scalability.
+So, MOps lean into process automations to scale sustainability while maintaining the prospect and customer experiences.

 RevOps at the intersection of Sales Ops & Marketing Ops